eprints/MVG/README.md

-# All documents in this rpeository are currently in draft
+# All documents in this repository are currently in draft

 # Minimum Viable Governance